kubernetes-sigs/aws-ebs-csi-driver/docs/TAGGING.md

 # Tagging

-The AWS EBS CSI Driver supports tagging through `StorageClass.parameters`.
+The AWS EBS CSI Driver supports tagging through `StorageClass.parameters` (in v1.6.0 and later).

 If a key has the prefix `tagSpecification`, the CSI driver will treat the value as a key-value pair to be applied to the dynamically provisioned volume as tags.